The Put-in-Bay Road Race

 “We’re trying to capture the history,” says event organizer Manley Ford.
 “There were hardly any visible signs the races had taken place.”

-But even the reunion, scheduled for Sept.
-24 through 27 this year, only offers a taste of the fun you could find on race days at Put-in-Bay during the 1950s.
+But even the reunion only offers a taste of the fun you could find on race days at Put-in-Bay during the 1950s.
 There’s a race, a car show and a host of events in the island town to remind people what once happened.
 “The racing life was a good life,” Brow says.
 “It’s some of the best memories I have.”